 As marketers, you can invest dollars to try to interrupt consumers to tell about your products or services.
 In order to feel like they are doing an amazing job, marketers think they need to attract a large quantity of potential customers.
 By casting the net wide enough to not miss anyone, you may be attracting people who are a waste of your time.
 With so many channels of information, consumers can simply tune you out.
-The challenge is that some businesses forget that the goal of sales AND marketing is to attract the best potential customers, not just anyone with a pulse.
+The challenge is that some businesses forget that [tweet_quote alt=”Sales AND marketing is to attract the best potential customers, not just anyone with a pulse.” ]the goal of sales AND marketing is to attract the best potential customers, not just anyone with a pulse[/tweet_quote].

 If the net that marketing casts is too broad, then the sales organization wastes a ton of time sorting through garbage opportunities that are not likely to turn into revenue.
 It gets worse, though.
 If you spend too much time chasing garbage leads, you might fall into a pattern.
 This means that after twenty bad opportunities in a row, you might overlook a good opportunity that happens to be contact number twenty-one.
 It’s time to stop falling into these traps and start attracting the right sales opportunities.
 In order to help, follow this formula for success.

 Content Marketing Defined

 Joe Pulizzi defines content marketing as, “A business model to create valuable, relevant, and compelling information on a consistent basis to a targeted audience to see some profitable behavior for our organization.”
 Joe then illustrates how to build an audience that likes, trusts, and respects your business.
 Joe shares, “Don’t focus on your products, but instead focus on your customer’s needs.
 You need to tell a different story to cut through the clutter.”